kantorset/MexPackUnpack/README.md

   //argument 2 : Single precision complex
   //argument 3 : Double precision complex matrix represented as pair of real matrices corresponding to real/imaginary component
-  //argument 4 : Double precision complex matrix represented as a pair of pointers, number of rows, and number of columns MexUnpacker<double, std::complex<float>, EDCSM,  CDSP> my_unpack(nrhs, prhs);
+  //argument 4 : Double precision complex matrix represented as a pair of pointers, number of rows, and number of columns
+  //Note: On Matlab 2018b and newer with the -R2018a compilation flag you would change EDCSM to to EDCIM and CDSP to CDIP

+  MexUnpacker<double, std::complex<float>, EDCSM,  CDSP> my_unpack(nrhs, prhs);

   try {